 Kitchener-Waterloo has a vibrant community of creatives hidden below the surface.
 I’ve seen it.
 There’s serious talent here.
 From photographers to artists to designers and musicians, this community is ready to explode with creativity, but it’s not valued as much as it should be.
 Say what you want about tech, the truth is we’re a community built by insurance and education.

 Time and time again, creators are asked to work for very little or free.
 This needs to change.

 But hey, it’s time to stop complaining.
 Insurance, education, and tech have served us well.
 It’s easy to talk about what it’s like in other countries or cities, it’s much harder to actually do something about it.
 It’s time to be the change and I have a completely unoriginal idea that could play a role in helping our community unleash its creative ethos.

 The Creator Catalyst

 Before I get started, this idea is still in its nascent phase and I want your feedback.
-I became inspired by The Creator Class, an organization in Toronto that provides local creatives the space, community, and resources to do their best work.
+I became inspired by The Creator Class, an organization in Toronto that provides local creatives with the space, community, and resources to do their best work.
 While I’m planning on learning a bit more about their model, their work has got me thinking.